-For those with the luxury of time before an event, there is no substitute for time on the water, this improves physical fitness and gives you a psychological edge based on being at one with each other and the boat.
+For those with the luxury of time before an event, there is no substitute for time on the water.
+This improves physical fitness and gives you a psychological edge based on being at one with each other and the boat.

 There is nothing worse than turning up at an event feeling as though you are “underdone” and it would have been better to have trained as hard as the teams that you will be competing against.

-I have seen many teams turn up at an important event only to spend the first couple of days working on their boats whilst the better-prepared teams are out sailing, getting used to the local conditions.
+I have seen many teams turn up at an important event only to spend the first couple of days working on their boats.
+The better-prepared teams are out sailing, getting used to the local conditions.

-Fitness counts for more than most sailors realise, a current world champion once told me that his fitness was his main “secret weapon”.
-He said that he would be hiking just as hard on the last windward work as he was on the first.
+Fitness counts for more than most sailors realise.
+A current world champion once told me that his fitness was his main “secret weapon”.
+He would be hiking just as hard on the last windward work as he was on the first.

 Great preparation guarantees you will be more relaxed, ensures a good result and as a bonus makes the regatta fun.